LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforiOS/ConfiguringtheSDK/attributes.md

 #### remoteUserDefaultAvatarImage
  Default Avatar image of the remote user.
-When assigned, image disables the `remoteUserAvatarBackgroundColor` and `remoteUserAvatarIconColor` configurations.
-If remote user has an avatar image in his profile, this attribute gets ignored.
+ When assigned, this image will disable `remoteUserAvatarBackgroundColor` and `remoteUserAvatarIconColor` configurations.
+ If remote user has an avatar image in his profile, this attribute will be ignored.

 - **Type:** UIImage?
 - **Default value:** nil